Radiant cassettes creating a warm environment in Farnham Village Hall, Essex

 Shortwave Quartz Halogen Heaters

 Halogen heaters do not require any pre-heating whatsoever.
 This makes halogen heaters ideal for village halls that are used on a sporadic and/or unpredictable basis.
-The heaters tend to be wall-mounted at high level and controlled by devices such as time delay switches or movement sensors to ensure that they are not left on when the hall is unoccupied.
+The heaters tend to be wall-mounted at high levels and controlled by devices such as time delay switches or movement sensors to ensure that they are not left on when the hall is unoccupied.

 Because halogen heaters operate in the shortwave part of the spectrum, some light output is inevitable.
-However the introduction of BN Thermic’s Magic Lamp reduces the light intensity to a barely discernible glow.
+However, the introduction of BN Thermic’s Magic Lamp reduces the light intensity to a barely discernible glow.

-It should be noted that halogen heaters use glass halogen lamps making less resistant to mechanical damage than radiant cassettes.
+It should be noted that halogen heaters use glass halogen lamps making them less resistant to mechanical damage than radiant cassettes.

 Please click here for full details of BN Thermic’s range of halogen heaters including Magic Lamp models